FolkComputer/folk/README.md

 FOLK_SHARE_NODE=folk-WHATEVER.local`.
 This will rsync folk to the tabletop and run it there as well as running it on your laptop.

+### How to control tabletop Folk from your laptop

+On your laptop Web browser, go to http://folk-WHATEVER.local:4273 -- click New Program, hit Save, drag it around.
+You should see the program move on your table as you drag it around on your laptop.

 Does it work?
 Add your tabletop to hosts.tcl!
 Send in a patch!
 Celebrate!